If you need emergency support on COVID-related issues out of normal opening hours, you can call us 24/7 on 0300 123 1233.

 - Complaints handling complies with confidentiality and data protection policies.

-If you have any comments, positive or negative, about any aspect of your experience with the BMA or a person or organisation acting on its behalf, please let us know at [email protected].
+If you have any comments, positive or negative, the BMA or any person or organisation acting on its behalf, please let us know at [email protected].

 How to make a complaint

-We will acknowledge your complaint within 24 hours and aim to respond in full within 14 working days.
-We will keep you informed if more time is needed to address your concerns in full.
-You will be informed of the outcome and any learnings or actions taken.
+We will acknowledge your complaint within 24 hours of receipt and aim to respond in full within 28 working days.
+We will keep you informed of progress if more time is needed to address your concerns in full.
+You will be informed by the BMA complaints team of the outcome and any learnings or actions taken.

 If you bought goods or services from us online and are dissatisfied with your purchase, we can use the ODR (Online Dispute Resolution) platform.
 It aims to facilitate an impartial, fast and fair out-of-court resolution of disputes between consumers and online traders.
 Our email address for any feedback or complaints made under the ODR platform is [email protected].